afcomesana/NETremor-Dashboard/readme.md

 - and exposes the results to researchers through a browser.

 That makes it highly relevant to any project trying to infer or predict activities from daily-life inertial sensor data.

 ---

-## Short Architectural Summary

-If you only remember a few points, they should be these:

-1. **The database design is one of the project's main strengths.** It cleanly separates subjects, records, files, tasks, positions, and derived metrics.
-2. **The custom `.imu` and `.tr` formats are central.** They are what make fast, range-based visualization practical.
-3. **The frontend is built around windowed server-side sampling, not full-data plotting.** That is the correct design for long sensor recordings.
-4. **The project is already aligned with ML workflow needs.** It preserves labels, timestamps, sensor identity, and exportable structure.
-5. **The codebase is best seen as an experimental data platform.** It is the layer that makes later activity-prediction models feasible and trustworthy.

----